-Risk Code Risk Identification Managed by Risk Control Measures Likelihood Impact Risk Evaluation SRP.RR.08 & buildings used to deliver services.
+Risk Code Risk Identification Managed by Risk Control Measures Likelihood Impact Risk Evaluation SRP.RR.08 Risk cause Many of the assets the Council own by their nature are in a position of ongoing deterioration through their normal use, e.g. roads - normal wear and tear, street lights and vehicles & buildings used to deliver services.
 Risk event Many assets will deteriorate under normal conditions although buildings, roads and street lights as an example can be damaged during more extreme weather events or as a result of a lack of maintenance.
-Risk effect In the case of Roads Services there is a real risk of Director Children, Young People and Partnerships, 1.
+Director Children, Young People and Partnerships, 1.
 There is provision in place within the capital plan for investment in the asset base.
 2. Asset register 3.
 Condition Survey 4.
 Understanding of future asset needs 5.
-Asset Strategy: Roads Land Fleet Digital Service Network Digital Service hardware 6.
+Asset Strategy: Roads Land Fleet Digital Service Network Digital Service hardware 3 5

+Chief Officer 6.
 Capital program - investment in estate.
-7. Ongoing monitoring of properties by: Maintenance Surveyors, Facilities Management and Property Users.
-8. Established Capital Plan and Asset Management Board and 3 5 resistance leading to higher accident potential and building up of higher costs in the future.
-In respect of vehicles, increased breakdowns, service failures, greater maintenance inevitable, higher short-term hire costs.
-In terms of property, health and safety issues arise, failure to meet current standards and higher running costs.
-There is also the risk of two-tier accommodation, some high quality, some low.
-Officer Place, Chief Operating Officer Education, Chief Officer Young People --- -- -- -- -- -- --
+Risk effect Corporate 7.
+Ongoing monitoring of properties by: Maintenance Surveyors, In the case of Roads Services there is a real risk of Solutions; Facilities Management and Property Users. increased potholes and insurance claims, reduced skid Chief Finance 8.
+Established Capital Plan and Asset Management Board and resistance leading to higher accident potential and building dedicated Asset Management Board up of higher costs in the future.
+In respect of vehicles, Officer Place, 9.
+Establishment of 7 thematic Estate Safety and Management Groups increased breakdowns, service failures, greater Chief Operating chaired by Chief Officer Place maintenance inevitable, higher short-term hire costs.
+In Officer Education, 10 Building Accessibility Strategy terms of property, health and safety issues arise, failure to Chief Officer meet current standards and higher running costs.
+There is Young People also the risk of two-tier accommodation, some high quality, and Partnerships, some low.
+Head of Development

-Related Action Code Related Action Related action latest note Managed By Due Date Status SRP.RA.08.0 2 Plan for appropriate investment in capital works and remedial maintenance over the lifespan of each property asset.
+Related Action Code Related Action Related action latest note Due Date Status SRP.RA.08.0 2 Plan for appropriate investment in capital works and remedial maintenance over the lifespan of each property asset.
 Q2 22/23: Programme of work agreed to progress for building condition surveys on a phased approach, over a three year period.
 Move to implementation into 22/23.
-Check w/Gareth Chief Officer Place 31-Mar-2023 SRP.RA.08.0 5 Learning Estate Strategy Oversight of Learning Estate programme through the Capital plan & Asset Management Board Children, Young 31-Mar-2023 • SRP.RA.08.0 6 Asset Management systems Q2 22/23: Work is ongoing through Place services to identify appropriate asset management systems Chief Officer Place 31-Mar-2023
+Check w/Gareth Chief Officer Place 31-Mar-2023 SRP.RA.08.0 5 Learning Estate Strategy number of factors.
+Factoring the commitment to net zero into our projects has added another cost pressure and may affect the affordability and viability of some projects.
+Oversight of Learning Estate programme through the Capital plan & Asset Management Executive Director Children, Young People and Partnerships, Head of Development 31-Mar-2023 • SRP.RA.08.0 Asset Management systems Q2 22/23: Work is ongoing through Place services to identify appropriate asset management systems Chief Officer Place 31-Mar-2023